microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 | @server           | Defines the server endpoint of the API and its name                                                                                                              |
 | @capabilities      | When used inside a function, it defines simple adaptive cards with small definitions like a confirmation card for the operation                                  |

 ☑️ You've successfully completed the first exercise!
-You've learned how to add an action to the agent to list all repairs.
-In the next exercise, you'll make it more realistic by adding more operations for managing repairs.
+You learned how to add an action to list repairs.
+In the next exercise, you'll add more operations for managing repairs and test and debug them.

 Select **Next >** to continue to the next exercise.